akaase/hw-10-file-io/README.md

 Bob,Slydell,Consultant,1999,excellent
 ```

-Or, if you're viewing it in a spreadsheet program:
+Or, if you're viewing it in a spreadsheet program, it should look something like:

 | first_name | last_name | job_title | hire_date | performance_review |
 | --- | --- | --- | --- | --- |